Barnes rail crash

 The Barnes rail crash, in which 13 people were killed and 41 were injured, occurred at Barnes railway station late in the evening of Friday 2 December 1955.

 Events

 The Southern Region of British Railways 23:12 electric passenger train travelling from London Waterloo to Windsor & Eton Riverside and Chertsey collided with the rear of a LMS class 8 2-8-0 hauled freight train from Herne Hill to Brent at about 35 mph.
-The wreckage from the passenger train short-circuited the third rail; an electrical arcing started a fire in the wooden coach frames, and the leading coach of the passenger train was burnt out.
+The wreckage from the passenger train short-circuited the third rail; electrical arcing started a fire in the wooden coach frames, and the leading coach of the passenger train was burnt out.
 The coaches were classified as 2-NOL and were converted in the 1930s from old London & South Western Railway steam carriages.

 Causes

 Signalling

 The accident was caused by irregular operation of the block apparatus by the signalman at Barnes Junction.
 The signals were interlocked so that they could not be freed to show clear unless the block ahead was clear.
 A manual release key could be used to circumvent this interlocking if, for example, a broken mechanical link or track circuit gave a false indication of a train on the line.
 The signalman for Point Pleasant, the block behind Barnes, offered the passenger train forward improperly, without waiting for the "Train out of section" acknowledgement from Barnes.
 The Barnes signalman had forgotten about the freight train and used his release key to clear the signals.